 csv.
 As with other options, dashes and

 underscores are interchangeable in option names.
-For example,
+Also,

---my-plugin=ON are equivalent.
+--my-plugin=on are equivalent.

 As of MySQL 5.1.36, these options control plugin loading: